yehia67/documentation/iot/0.1/nrf52/setup-guides/connect-programmer.md

 ### J-Link OB

-1. Connect the following pins from the nRF52 to the J-Link ON clone
+1. Connect the following pins from the nRF52 to the J-Link OB clone

 |    **nRF52**    |    **J-Link OB clone**   |
 |-------------|----------------|